RGR-Verse/influence-extension-flight-chart-zoom/README.md

 Privacy Policy
-This browser extention does not collect or share any user data
+This browser extension does not collect or share any user data